Abdessamade-OH/NLP-Lab3/README.md

 # Part 2

+# Sentiment Analysis on Twitter Entities

 ## Overview

-This project focuses on sentiment analysis using classification models.
-The objective is to predict the sentiment (positive, negative, or neutral) of Twitter entities based on their content.
-The dataset used for this task is the Twitter Entity Sentiment Analysis dataset, which contains tweets associated with different entities along with their sentiment labels.
+This project focuses on sentiment analysis using classification models to predict the sentiment (positive, negative, or neutral) of Twitter entities based on their content.
+The Twitter Entity Sentiment Analysis dataset is utilized, containing tweets associated with various entities and their corresponding sentiment labels.

 ## Dataset

-The dataset used for this project is the Twitter Entity Sentiment Analysis dataset, which can be found [here](https://www.kaggle.com/datasets/jp797498e/twitter-entity-sentiment-analysis).
-It consists of tweets associated with various entities such as movies, games, and products, along with their corresponding sentiment labels (positive, negative, or neutral).
+The dataset consists of tweets associated with entities such as movies, games, and products, labeled with sentiments of positive, negative, or neutral.

 ## Preprocessing

-- The text data in the 'content' column underwent the following preprocessing steps:
+Text data in the 'content' column underwent preprocessing steps including tokenization, lowercasing, removal of HTML tags and URLs, punctuation, stopwords, and optional lemmatization or stemming.
-  - Tokenization
-  - Lowercasing
-  - Removal of HTML tags and URLs
-  - Removal of punctuation
-  - Removal of stopwords
-  - Lemmatization or stemming (optional)

 ## Models

-Several classification models were trained and evaluated on the preprocessed data:
+Several classification models were trained and evaluated:

 - Logistic Regression
 - Support Vector Machine (SVM)
 - Multinomial Naive Bayes